yihong0618/running_page/README.md

       python run_page/get_garmin_secret.py ${email} ${password} --is-cn
     ```

-5. 2024.08.19: Added `Elevation Gain` field, If you forked the project before this update, please run the following command:
+5. 2024.09.29: Added `Elevation Gain` field, If you forked the project before this update, please run the following command:
     - To resolve errors: `sqlalchemy.exc.OperationalError: (sqlite3.OperationalError) no such column: activities.elevation_gain`
-    - For old data: To include `Elevation Gain` for past activities, perform a full reimport.
     - If you don't have a local environment, set `RUN_TYPE` to `db_updater` in the `.github/workflows/run_data_sync.yml` file once then change back.

     ```bash
       python run_page/db_updater.py
     ```
+    - For old data: To include `Elevation Gain` for past activities, perform a full reimport.
+    - To show the 'Elevation Gain' column, modify `SHOW_ELEVATION_GAIN` in `src/utils/const.ts`
+    - note: `Elevation Gain` may be inaccurate.
+You can use Strava's "Correct Elevation" or Garmin's "Elev Corrections" feature for more precise data.

 <p align="center">
   <img width="150" src="https://raw.githubusercontent.com/shaonianche/gallery/master/running_page/running_page_logo.png" />